folio-org/stripes/doc/dev-guide.md

 The manifest is constant, immutable, and identical across all instances of a class -- something that is conventionally indicated in code by freezing the object with `Object.freeze()`.
 It can be thought of as constituting a set of instructions for transforming local state into remote operations.

+#### Note on sharing resources between components

+XXX Beware of re-using resource names in multiple components within a single module.

 ### Modifiable local state